HananeBendisari/erc4337-safe-gelato-demo/SUBMISSION_REPORT.md

 ### 1. Web3 Development Reality

 **Reality Check**: Web3 development is more complex than documentation suggests
-- SDKs are often unstable and rapidly changing
+- SDKs evolve rapidly in the web3 ecosystem
 - Testnet behavior differs significantly from mainnet
 - Infrastructure constraints can be major blockers
 - Always have multiple implementation approaches ready